What Are Accounting Controls? Types & Examples

 2. Detective Controls

 A detective accounting control uncovers misstatements that have entered the accounting system.
 These misstatements are considered after the fact, and it’s up to the company’s detective controls to spot where these misstatements lie.
-Detective controls are your business’ second line of defense because they prevent misstatements that slipped through the preventive controls.
+Detective controls are your business’ second line of defense because they catch misstatements that slip through the preventive controls.

 3. Corrective Controls